-.21 Determine the Need for Professional Services Consultants - Before an Agency advertises for a professional services consultant, the agency must have a clear definition of the work to be accomplished.
-This includes identification of:

-- 1. The nature and scope of effort required. - 2.
+- Determine the Need for Professional Services Consultants Before an Agency advertises for a professional services consultant, the agency must have a clear definition of the work to be accomplished.
+This includes identification of: - 1.
+The nature and scope of the effort required. - 2.
 The technical requirements and qualifications of the consultant services needed. - 3.
 The level of funding resources available. - 4.
 The time frame for performing the work. - 5.
-The expected results and products to be received. - 6.
-An independent agency cost estimate (see Appendix 31.94). - 7.
+The expected results and products to be received. - An independent agency cost estimate (see Appendix 31.94).
+6. - 7.
 The establishment of consultant contract DBE goal.

-If assistance is needed in describing the desired scope of work, the Agency should seek information from the Region Local Program Engineer or from other Local Agencies that have had similar projects.
+If assistance is needed in describing the desired scope of work, the Agency should seek information from the Region Local Program Engineer (LPE) or from other Local Agencies that have had similar projects.

-The Agency should develop selection guidelines for all to understand, because selection of the most qualified consultant firm is based upon evaluations by the Agency.
-The selection criteria should enable the Agency to identify and select the consultant best qualified to meet the Agency's needs and ensure that the selected consultant understands and provides the Agency's needs in the most cost-effective manner.
+The Agency shall develop selection guidelines for all to understand, because selection of the most qualified consultant firm is based upon evaluations by the Agency.
+The selection criteria will enable the Agency to identify and select the consultant best qualified to meet the Agency's needs and ensure that the selected consultant understands and to meet the Agency's needs.

 The Agency should determine the type of agreement to be developed with the consultant.
 (This may be modified during negotiations with the selected consultant.)
-The basic agreement types are lump sum, cost plus fixed fee and negotiated hourly rates, (see Section 31.42).
+The basic agreement types are cost plus fixed fee and negotiated hourly rates, (see Section 31.42).

-Consultant selection shall provide for maximum open and free competition and should provide opportunities for small and disadvantaged business enterprises to obtain an equitable share of the work, consistent with the project scope, and capabilities of available small and disadvantaged owned firms.
+Consultant selection shall provide for maximum open and free competition and shall provide opportunities for small and disadvantaged business enterprises (DBE) to obtain an equitable share of the work, consistent with the project scope, and the capabilities of available small and disadvantaged owned firms.